devtut/generate/docs/python/2to3-tool.md

 ---
-metaTitle 2to3 tool
+metaTitle: 2to3 tool
-description Basic Usage
+description: Basic Usage
 ---

 # 2to3 tool